 Research is an integral part of contemporary physiotherapy practice.
-At the University of Hertfordshire we have a commitment to research activity by contributing to the evidence base which underpins physiotherapy practice and education and providing our students with an environment that encourages them to engage with research and how it is translated into practice.
+We have a commitment to research activity by contributing to the evidence base which underpins physiotherapy practice and education.
+We provide our students with an environment that encourages them to engage with research and how it is translated into practice.

 Our research falls into four broad themes:

-Students on the BSc (Hons) Physiotherapy are introduced to research during their first year and undertake a module in research methods in year two.
+Students on the BSc (Hons) Physiotherapy are introduced to research during their first year to introduce the foundations of research.
+These skills are developed in the second year within the research methods module.
+Students develop their research skills by working in collaborative groups and undertake a module comprising of qualitative and quantitative research in year three.

-We currently support a number of students undertaking research at both MSc and PhD level.
-In the main these are undertaken by students who are practising clinicians and thus conduct their research on a part-time basis.
-Full-time students are also welcome.
+We support students undertaking research at both MSc and PhD level.
+The MSc requires students to undertake 2 research modules.
+Students are practicing clinicians who conduct their research on a part-time basis but, full-time students are also welcome.

-Where possible, those interested in undertaking research at the University of Hertfordshire are encouraged to consider how their area of interest relates to the themes identified above and the specific research interests and expertise of our research active staff.
+Those interested in undertaking research at the University of Hertfordshire are encouraged to consider how their area of interest relates to our research themes and the specific research interests and expertise of our staff.

 For additional information about physiotherapy staff research, please view web pages of staff who are actively engaged in research activity:

-If you are interested in learning more about the research that we are involved with and/or have any queries related to undertaking research within physiotherapy at the University of Hertfordshire, please contact Dr Jane Simmonds, Physiotherapy Research Lead.
+If you are interested in learning more about the research that we are involved with and/or have any queries related to undertaking research within physiotherapy at the University of Hertfordshire, please contact Professor Jeremy Lewis, Physiotherapy Research Lead.